eclipse/xtext/QUALITY_GUIDELINES.md

  4. Commits must be reviewable by a human.
 Do not re-format code that's otherwise not changed.
 Make sure commits don't become too large.
  5. Avoid putting generated source code and hand-written source code in the same commit, except for small changes.
  6. Changes must have unit tests
  7. Good changes are the ones that do not cause, or even minimize future effort, e.g. bugfixes and follow-up feature requests.
+ 8. (Xtext Committers Only) PRs with peer reviews are required for changes to existing code, any change to xtext-core and new features, except for trivial changes (typo, docs).

 ## Source Code
  1. Readable and understandable source code is good source code.